Childhood and Education Journey of Stephen Colbert in Timeline

 How education and upbringing influenced the life of Stephen Colbert.
 A timeline of key moments.

-On May 13, 1964, Stephen Tyrone Colbert was born.
-He is known as an American comedian, writer, producer, political commentator, actor, and television host.
+On May 13, 1964, Stephen Tyrone Colbert was born in Washington, D.C.
+He is an American comedian, writer, producer, political commentator, actor, and television host.

 Others born on this day/year

-In 1969, James Colbert Jr., Stephen Colbert's father, became the first vice president of academic affairs at the Medical University of South Carolina.
+From 1969, Stephen Colbert's father, James Colbert Jr., became the first vice president of academic affairs at the Medical University of South Carolina in Charleston.

-On September 11, 1974, Stephen Colbert's father and his brothers Paul and Peter died in the crash of Eastern Air Lines Flight 212 while attempting to land in Charlotte, North Carolina.
-They were on their way to enroll Paul and Peter at Canterbury School in New Milford, Connecticut.
+On September 11, 1974, Stephen Colbert's father and two of his brothers, Paul and Peter, died in the crash of Eastern Air Lines Flight 212.

 1982: Enrollment at Hampden-Sydney College